Mantej-Singh/stt-cli/README.md

 - 🔒 **Privacy-First Design** - Audio never leaves your machine in Whisper mode (100% local processing)

 > [!NOTE]
 > **Licensing Note:** This application uses OpenAI's Whisper model under the MIT License, which permits free commercial use, modification, and distribution.
 The `faster-whisper` implementation is also MIT licensed.
 All audio processing happens locally on your device.
+Learn more about Whisper [here](https://github.com/openai/whisper).

 **📚 Documentation:**
 - [`/docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) - System architecture overview